Family & Safety

 Worried about doing this on your own?
 You may be able to get free legal help.

-• Permanent legal guardian,
+- Permanent plenary legal guardian,

-• Standby guardian, and
+- Standby guardian, and

-• Short-term guardian.
+- Short-term guardian.

 Learn more about the types of guardianship.
 Below is specific information about how each type can help create a safety plan.

 Standby guardian: The court appoints someone who will take over as guardian when a parent can no longer care for the child.
 This usually happens when a parent gets sick or dies, but it can happen for other reasons as well.
+The standby guardian needs to file with the court within 60 days to create this guardianship.

 This is a useful safety plan for undocumented immigrants.
 However, it is important to note that standby guardians must meet the same rules as regular guardians.
 This means that some courts require the standby guardian to have legal immigration status.
 Also, a standby guardianship cannot be used to prevent another parent from getting custody.